OnDataEngineering/OnDataEngineeringContent/_tech-categories/hadoop-distributions.md

 | [Cloudera CDH](/technologies/cloudera-cdh/) | A distribution of Hadoop based on the addition of a number of closed source products, including Cloudera Manager (for installing and managing clusters), Cloudera Director (for installing in cloud environments) and Cloudera Navigator (for managing metadata and the encryption of data).
 Available in free and commercial editions.
 | [Hortonworks Data Platform](/technologies/hortonworks-data-platform/) | A distribution of Hadoop based on a commitment to the Apache open source ecosystem, utilising only open source products with minimal extra patching.
 Uses Ambari for installing and managing clusters, and Cloudbreak for installing in cloud environments.
 Free to use with commercial support available.
 | [MapR Converged Data Platform](/technologies/mapr-converged-data-platform/) | A data platform that provides Hadoop compatibility (via YARN and the MapR-FS HDFS compatible API), NoSQL and streaming data storage via MapR-DB and MapR-ES, and a bundle of open source Hadoop projects via the MapR Ecosystem Pack.
 Available in free and commercial editions.
-| Syncfusion Big Data Platform | Distribution for Windows - <https://www.syncfusion.com/products/big-data>
+| Syncfusion Big Data Platform | Distribution for Windows, Linux and Azure - <https://www.syncfusion.com/products/big-data>

 See also our [comparison](/tech-categories/hadoop-distributions/distribution-comparison/) of the major commercial Hadoop distributions.